GideonWolfe/nvim-lua/README.md

 ![](https://i.imgur.com/pz33wnV.png)

 I've looked around at many configs and tried the autocommand on the nvim.dashboard github, but I can't get line numbers to hide on the dashboard

+## LSP install

+I understand that the `:LspInstall` command was removed from neovim, but I don't understand why.

+One of the benefits of `coc-nvim` was being able to `CocInstall` practically any language.
+I know that the `LspInstall` command has been re-implimented by others, but is this recommended?

+I'm unsure of the viability of relying on a bunch of random scripts, but I also don't wanna manually do it every time I need to set up a language.
+Stuff like python is easy but I don't even want to try getting the `lua` language server up and running.